moccalotto/kaos/_rulebook/main.md

 Damage Reduction can never protected against strain damage, such as the HP drain you suffer when you use powers or take surge actions.

-> If you have Damage Reduction 20 against fire, and you suffer 35 points of fire damage in a single attack,
+> If you have Damage Reduction 20 against fire and you suffer 35 points of fire damage in a single attack,
 > you reduce that damage to 35-20=15 points.
-If you 15 points of damage or less, you do not suffer damage
+If you suffer 15 points of fire damage or less, you do not
-> at all.
+> loose a single HP.

 #### Unconsciousness
 You loose consciousness if you are reduced to 0 Hit Points or lower.